timolesterhuis/diagnostics/docs/pages/getting_started.rst

 What to read next
 -----------------

-I'm not sure either, and I have to write it first!
+I'm not sure either, and I'm the one that has to write it first!